Kazuho-Shibuya/curriculum-vitae/README.md

 </div>

 ## WORK EXPERIENCE
-### [n, inc.](https://then.co.jp/) (Tokyo, Japan) August 2022 - Present
-Software engineer with a second job
-- As an outsourced engineer, responsible for the development of software as a service.
-- Experience in back-end development using Rails and GraphQL and front-end development using Next.js, TypeScript and Relay.

 ### [TENT, Inc.](https://tent-inc.jp/) (Tokyo, Japan) September 2021 - Present
-Software engineer
+Lead Software Engineer
-- Worked on the development of a cloud-based rental mall [kauriru](https://kauriru.com) and management screens for companies opening kauriru shops.
-Also works with cloud-based inventory management for rental service providers [ZAIKA](https://za-ika.com/).
+- Spearheaded the development of a cloud-based rental mall kauriru and management screens for companies opening [kauriru](https://kauriru.com) shops.
-- Only full-time software engineer and a team development of around 3 outsourced engineers for each application.
-- Experience in both front-end and back-end development, mainly API development in Rails using REST.
+- Worked on the development of a cloud-based inventory management app for rental service providers [ZAIKA](https://za-ika.com)
+- Gained 1.5 years of experience with Ruby on Rails, REST API, React, Docker, AWS
+- Parallel to development, from issue creation to PR review.
+- Developed new functions and streamlining of management screens contributed to more than 5x growth in Gross Merchandise Value.

 <div style="page-break-before:always"></div>

+### [n, inc.](https://then.co.jp/) (Tokyo, Japan) August 2022 - January 2023
+Software Engineer (Part Time)
+- Worked on a cloud-based marketing app and was responsible for approximately 12 tasks across six months, based on tasks cut out by a full-time engineer.
+- Gained significant experience with Ruby on Rails, GraphQL, Next.js, TypeScript and Relay.

 ### [GROOVE DIRECTION INC.](https://groove-direction.com/) (Tokyo, Japan) April 2017 - August 2021
 System engineer
-- Involved in a total of 5 projects, including the development of a contract system for a major insurance company and the development and operation of a logistics system.
+- Played a significant role in a total of five projects, including the development of an insurance system for the bank counter and the development and operation of a B2B IT sales web application.
-- Mainly back-end development using Spring and Java and front-end development using JavaScript.
+- Collaborated as a key member of a five-person team to successfully develop and deliver projects on schedule.
+- Achieved advanced proficiency with Spring, Java, JavaScript etc etc.

 ## EDUCATION
 Bachelor of Faculty of Engineering, Chiba Institute of Technology (Chiba, Japan) 2013 - 2017.